MichelDeudon/formations/content/en/c/ecolinguistics/uc1-debias-language.md

 Biases come first from humans before coming from algorithms or datasets.
 Wikipedia is governed by a bureaucracy of pairs [20], an unrepresentative, non-inclusive population [19].
 These Human biases come from a lack of diversity, equity, inclusion [12] and the privatization of AI research [11] which reinforce social inequalities [15]. <i>This lack of diversity can lead algorithms to reproduce biases</i> - Villani, 2018 [12].

 In 2023, the same AI models are used as in 2017 [14], with more parameters and energy at a more expensive cost.
 In 5-6 years, the complexity of the models has been multiplied by 1000, from 65 million parameters to 65 billion, from 27 kWh per experiment [11] to 499 MWh [4].
 The same problems are there (sexism, racism, fake news) and get worse with the complexity of the models according to the principle of overfitting in statistics [22]: <i>We observe that toxicity increases with model size</i> [4].
 The authors conclude, however, <i>we plan to release larger models, trained on larger training corpora in the future</i>.
 Can we really consider this an innovation [16, 17]?
-AI experts call for <i>AI to Rescue AI</i>, <i>Trusted AI</i> (Reminiscent of <i>Trusted Men</i> i> or <i>v-mann</i> [10]).
-Biases of human origins, conflicts of interest and disinformation in the spheres of power [8] are probably more causes than correlations of the social regressions observed in France and in linguistics: the publication and leakage of LLaMA models precedes the explosion of misinformation and trivialization of violence since March 2023.
+AI experts call for <i>AI to Rescue AI</i>, <i>Trusted AI</i> (Reminiscent of <i>Trusted Men</i> or <i>v-mann</i> [10]).
+Human biases, conflicts of interest and disinformation in the spheres of power [8] are probably more causes than correlations of the social regressions observed in France and in linguistics: the publication and leakage of LLaMA models precedes the explosion of misinformation and trivialization of violence since March 2023.

 |  Indicator | F/M  Representativeness |
 |---|---|